 If you are climbing Kilimanjaro, this is one of the start points, along with Moshi which is around an hour away.

-Serengeti National Park is one of the best safaris you will ever go on and has been my luckiest place for lion spotting, and it’s the only place I’ve seen a leopard, on 2 separate occasions (2009 and 2014).
+Serengeti National Park is one of the best safaris you will ever go on and has been my luckiest place for lion spotting, and it’s the only place I’ve seen a leopard.

-Where to stay: This again will depend on your safari operator.
+Where you stay will depend on your safari operator.
 Some will use the basic camping within the park and others will be super luxurious tented camps or lodges.
-The prices can vary wildly from a few hundred to a few thousand for a 2 – 3 day safari.
+The prices can vary wildly from a few hundred dollars to a few thousand for a 2 – 3 day safari.